CompuTec/computec-docs/docs/appengine/plugins-user-guide/serialization/fields-description.md

 ---
 sidebar_position: 4
+toc_min_heading_level: 2
+toc_max_heading_level: 6
 ---

 # Serialization: Fields Description

-Here you can find a description of all of the configuration fields that affect the serialization process.
+Here, you can find a description of all of the configuration fields that affect the serialization process.

 ---